 I am a postdoc in the Computer Science Department at Virginia Tech, working with Prof. Yaxing Yao.
-I am fortunate to have worked as a postdoc at the HKUST Visualization Lab.
-I received my Ph.D. degree in computer science from Cornell University.
-Before that, I recieved my joint First-class Honours bachelor degree in computer science from University of Strathclyde, Glasgow, U.K. and BUCT, Beijing, China.
+I am fortunate to have worked as a postdoc at HKUST VIS Lab, following my Ph.D. in computer science from Cornell University (2021).
+Before that, I recieved my joint first-class honours bachelor degrees in computer science from University of Strathclyde, Glasgow, U.K. and BUCT, Beijing, China.

 ISCI Journal